 If My Family Member is Inadmissible to Canada, Am I Inadmissible Too?

 Coming to Canada is a trip that millions take every year.
 Though Canada is proud of its historical heritage and its many great tourist attractions, Canada has very strict borders, especially when it comes to criminal inadmissibility.
-Criminal inadmissibility means that one cannot enter due to their past offence(s).
-Their offence(s) shows up on their FBI criminal record, which Canadian border agents have access to.
-Many are oblivious to their own criminal inadmissibility, since they either have not been warned that they are inadmissible, or rather that they do not know that their past offence is an inadmissible one.
+Criminal inadmissibility means that an individual cannot enter due to past offence(s).
+Their offence(s) shows up on their FBI criminal record, which can be accessed by Canadian border agents.
+Many people are oblivious to their own criminal inadmissibility, since they either have not been warned that they are inadmissible, or they do not know that their past offence is an inadmissible one.
 More importantly, many are unaware that their family member’s criminal inadmissibility affects their own admissibility.

 Why Am I Inadmissible Because of my Family Member’s Criminal Inadmissibility?